What we do at Neurokinetix ?

 - Frequent meltdowns

-- ACADEMICS
+ACADEMICS

-- Dyslexia, dyscalculia, dysgraphia
+- Dyslexia, dyscalculia, or dysgraphia

 - Poor handwriting

-- Speech delay
+- Speech or language delays

-- MOTOR SKILLS
+MOTOR SKILLS

-- Poor balance and coordination
+- Poor balance or coordination

-- SENSORY
+SENSORY PROCESSING

-- Craves movement or touch
+- Craving movement or touch

-- Avoids movement or touch
+- Avoiding movement or touch

 - Fidgeting